 Here are some notes on how I used LXD to run a container for WordPress.
 This is (a lot) more convenient than using Docker, which was my original approach to getting my WordPress site into a container.
+The main advantage for me is that a single container runs all the components together – no need for the ‘wiring’ between containers for each process.

 Getting LXD onto Debian Stretch